 Before Sunrise (1995)

 This classic romance drama has been dubbed as a modern-day ‘brief encounter’.
-Set in the beautiful streets of Vienna, the story depicts the bond between two travelers played by Ethan Hawke and Julie Delpy and the romance that ignites between them.
+Set in the beautiful streets of Vienna, the love story depicts the bond between two travelers played by Ethan Hawke and Julie Delpy and the romance that ignites between them.

 The Bucket List (2007)

 Jack Nicholsons Billionaire Edward Cole and Morgan Freemans car mechanic Carter Chambers are complete strangers until they find themselves in the same hospital room.
 With seemingly nothing in common, at first, the men discover they are the same in two ways: a need to come to terms with what they have done in life and who they are, and a desire to each complete their own bucket list of things they want to see and do before they die.

 Against their doctor’s advice, the men leave the hospital and set out on the adventure of a lifetime visiting places like the Taj Mahal in India, the Pyramids of Giza (Eygpt), walking along the Great Wall of China and going on Safari in Tanzania.
 This light hearted caper is one of my favorite travel movies, simply because if it doesn’t inspire you to travel when you can and do the best you can with the time you have, nothing will.

 The English Patient (1996)